mmore500/evolvability-blog/post/glimpse-biologist.md

 In addition to qualities that constrain against non-viable mutational outcomes, biological organisms can possess qualities that facilitate significant heritable variation for some phenotypic trait.
 The regulatory action of hormonal signals such as somatotropin exemplify such a quality.
 This compound, also known as growth hormone, is well known for its widespread anabolic effects on tissues throughout the body.
-Mutations affecting the regulatory pathways that regulate somatotropin production and release, the receptors and cell signaling components that mediate cellular response to somatotropin, and the protein itself all provide avenues for significant heritable variation in body size [[Devesa et al., 2016]](#Devesa2016MultipleGrowth).[^1] The presence of such hormonal signaling pathways could be viewed as making a broad range of heritable phenotypic variation more readily realizable via mutation, increasing individual evolvability.
+Mutations affecting the regulatory pathways that regulate somatotropin production and release, the receptors and cell signaling components that mediate cellular response to somatotropin, and the protein itself all provide avenues for significant heritable variation in body size [[Devesa et al., 2016]](#Devesa2016MultipleGrowth).[^1]
-Dog breeds, which exhibit a range of body weights nearly spanning an entire order of magnitude, evidence the accessibility of heritable variation for body size in animals.
+Dog breeds exhibit a range of body weights spanning nearly an entire order of magnitude.
+Clearly, heritable variation for canine body size is accessible.
-Among certain groups of dogs, much of this variation can be explained by just six genes, several of which are associated with pathways somatotropin participates in [[Rimbault et al., 2013]](#Rimbault2013DerivedBreeds).
+Indeed, among certain groups of dogs, much of this variation can be explained by just six genes, several of which are associated with pathways somatotropin participates in [[Rimbault et al., 2013]](#Rimbault2013DerivedBreeds).
+This observation can be cast in terms of evolvability.
+The presence of such hormonal signaling pathways can be viewed as making a broad range of heritable phenotypic variation more readily realizable via mutation.

 <img src="http://devosoft.org/wp-content/uploads/2017/10/collie-sheltie.png" style="height: 400px;"/> </br>
-Figure 2 *A cartoon comparison of Shetland Sheepdogs and Collies that illustrates the diversity of heritable body size among dogs.*
+Figure 2 *A cartoon comparison of a Shetland Sheepdog and a Collie that illustrates the heritable variation in body size among dogs.*

 [^1]: Recent research implicates somatotropin in a number of processes unrelated to its classical association with metabolism and growth.
 Although the phenotypic consequences of mutations affecting somatotropin pathways are not exclusively limited to body size, somatotropin response nonetheless provides an avenue for heritable phenotypic variation in that regard.